oa-333/elog/README.md

     + (plus sign): specifies permissive (loose) log level propagation
     - (minus sign): specifies restrictive log level propagation

-So, continuing the example above, we can define that the entire core package has INFO log level,
+So, continuing the example above, we can define that the entire core module has INFO log level,
-but the files sub-package will have TRACE log level:
+but the files sub-module will have TRACE log level:

     core.log_level = INFO*
     core.files.log_level = TRACE*

-Now suppose that for a short while we would like to investigate some bug in the core package,
+Now suppose that for a short while we would like to investigate some bug in the core module,
-but we would like to avoid setting the files sub-package level to DEBUG, since it is really noisy,
+but we would like to avoid setting the files sub-module level to DEBUG, since it is really noisy,
 and it is not related to the bug we are investigating.
 The simplest way to do this is as follows:

     core.log_level = DEBUG+